perladvent/perldotcom/content/article/bang-bang.md

 #!/usr/bin/perl
 ```

-Sometimes you see the `env` program, which finds the right path for the program:
+Sometimes you see the `env` program, which finds the the first `perl` in your path:

 ```
 #!/usr/bin/env perl
 ```

+`env` does not split args therefore you can't add options:

+`#!/usr/bin/env perl -w`

+And, `env` is not always located in `/usr/bin/env` so it can guarantee some portability at machine/distribution level but not always between distributions.

 ## Perl is nice